Plain Love: Plot

+Life was good for Ah Choi and Shu Gan at first.
+Ah Choi was accepted into the Fong family and willingly played the role of a good daughter in law.
+Shu Gan was tricked into purchasing a rice field without a water source, but through his stubborn nature, and help from Ah Choi, he was able to make his first harvest and pay back his debt.
+Eventually Ah Choi became pregnant with the Shu Gan’s child.
+Tin Jam had returned to the village and discovered Ah Choi was not only alive, but is now married and carrying Shu Gan’s child.
+His return invokes jealousy in Shu Gan.
+Ah Choi went into labor when she was alone with Tin Jam, who studied medicine and helped to deliver her baby.
+SHu Gan arrives and discovers Tin Jam holding his newborn child and rejected his child and turned away from ah Choi.

-The villagers than despoil and raid the Kwan household.
+As a drought strikes the village, causing famine, the villagers than despoil and raid the Kwan household.
 Noticing Tin Fook running away with his wealth, his relative Kwan Dai Mai (關大米) attacks him, but Tin Fook uses a flowerpot to crush his testicles so that he will escape.
-After some persuasion, the villagers instead restore the Kwans' household.
+After some persuasion by Shu Gan, the villagers instead restore the Kwans' household.

-As a famine strikes the village, the father of the Fangs was killed as he tries to save his grandson from being snatched off.
+The father of the Fongs was killed as he tries to save his grandson from being snatched off, as he dies he tells Shu Gan to leave so that his grandson can have a better life.
 After some difficulty in the city, the Kwans return to the village.
-They force Lau Nga Choi (劉亞彩) to marry Fong Shu Gan (方樹根), who is elected as village headman.
 Shu Gan saves his village from starvation by bringing a cart of rice sacks, and ensues its prosperity.

 Kwan Dai Mai and several villagers plan to drown a woman from the Kwan family in revenge for the drowning of Lap Cheun, but was persuaded against such actions.
 Having failed to avenge Lap Cheun, he leaves, with some coins for the Fongs.
 Then, Tim Jam returns from the city from a bout of gambling.
 Having been beaten up for failing to pay his expenses, Nga Choi pays for Tim Jam.

 Kwan Tin Fook returns to the village, this time as an army leader, to seize his farm village back.
 He harasses Shu Gan and falsely accuses him of murder, and tries to rape Nga Choi.